JustinGoheen/lightning-pod-archive/README.md

 ## Suggested use

 This template is mostly for distributed teams who can benefit from a tool like Gitpod.
 Individuals who wish to share open source work can use this template as a guideline for creating reproducible projects.
-Use of Gitpod is not required for individuals who do not fit into one of those two categories; these individuals will still benefit from forking the repo as a template and simply removing the `.gitpod.yml` file from the project directory.
+Use of Gitpod is not required for individuals who do not fit into one of those two categories; these individuals can still benefit from forking the repo as a template and simply removing the `.gitpod.yml` file from the project directory.

 > It is not recommended to start a Grid Session from within a Gitpod Workspace; doing so may accrue compute hours in both platforms.

-The best practice would be to: develop in Gitpod using a development-sized (toy) dataset (i.e. fast_dev_run in PyTorch Lightning) and then start the Grid Session locally from your machine (i.e. all updates have been pushed to GitHub and the Gitpod Workspace has been shutdown).
+The best practice would be to: develop in Gitpod using a development-sized (toy) dataset (i.e. [fast_dev_run](https://pytorch-lightning.readthedocs.io/en/stable/common/debugging.html#quick-unit-testing) in PyTorch Lightning) and then start the Grid Session locally from your machine (i.e. all updates have been pushed to GitHub and the Gitpod Workspace has been shutdown).

 Once the full project requirements have been determined, it is best to replace the current requirements.txt with